elastic/elasticsearch-net/src/Nest/README.markdown

 All of these are more than welcome on the [GitHub issues](https://github.com/elasticsearch/elasticsearch-net/issues) page!
 We try to to at least reply within the same day.

+####Many thanks to:
+* [Q42](http://www.q42.nl) for supporting the development of NEST
+* [redgate](http://www.red-gate.com) for supplying @Mpdreamz with an ANTS Memory Profiler 8 & ANTS Performance Profiler 8 licenses
+* [jetBrains](http://www.jetbrains.com) for supplying @Mpdreamz with a dotTrace profiler and Resharper license
+* [CodeBetter](http://codebetter.com) for hosting the continuous integration for NEST
-Many thanks to everyone who has been awesome enough to contribute back to NEST (You're listed automatically on the [documentation page](http://nest.azurewebsites.net/))
+* Everyone who has been awesome enough to contribute back to NEST (You're listed automatically on the [documentation page](http://nest.azurewebsites.net))

 ## Copyright and License